okteto/blog-proposals/building-a-go-api-and-deploying-on-okteto/index.md

 }
 ```

-In creating a user and movie to the database, we would get ***Json***  input from and outside users using `json.NewDecoder(r.Body).Decode(&user)` to turn to a user and movie struct then we check for errors and pass our response.
+In creating a user and movie to the database, we would get `JSON` ** input from and outside users using `json.NewDecoder(r.Body).Decode(&user)` to turn to a user and movie struct then we check for errors and pass our response.

 **Deleting a user and movie**